njas17/MakanBah/README.md

   DB_PASS=YOURPASSWORD
 ```

 - Run `npm run migrate` in the main folder of this repository, in a new terminal window.
-This will create a table called 'makanbahDB' in your database.
+This will create three tables called 'restaurants', 'bucket_list', and 'user' in your makanbahDB database.

 ### Development

 - Run `npm start` in project directory to start the Express server on port 5000
+- Go to `(localhost:5000/users)` to view the restaurants' list
-- `cd client` and run `npm start` to start client server in development mode with hot reloading in port 3000.
+- `cd client` and run `npm start` to start client server in development mode with hot reloading in port 3000 `(localhost:3000)`

 ## Basic Requirements

 ### Create your API Key
-- Get your API Key from [here](https://developers.google.com/places/web-service/get-api-key).
-Follow all the steps in the link provided (1.
-Creating API keys, 2.
-Adding the API key to your request, 3.
-Restricting API keys)
+* [ ] Get your API Key from [here](https://developers.google.com/places/web-service/get-api-key)
+Follow all the steps in the link:

+1. Creating API keys,
+2. Adding the API key to your request,
+3. Restricting API keys

 ### Display a list of restaurants in your front-end
 * [ ] Get the restaurants in Kota Kinabalu database from Google Place API.
 You can access the API from https://maps.googleapis.com/maps/api/place/nearbysearch/jsonlocation=5.9804,116.0735&radius=1500&type=restaurant&key=YOUR_API_KEY
-Remember to key in `YOUR API KEY` at the end of the link.
+Remember to key in `YOUR_API_KEY` to the end of the link provided.
-If you are getting error, "No Access Allow Origin", please save the data into a JSON file.
-Store this file in your public folder.
+* [ ] Save the data into a JSON file (to avoid "No Access Allow Origin" error)
+* [ ] Store the JSON file inside your public folder

 ### Create a button that will insert the selected restaurant into the bucket-list page.
 * [ ] Add functionality.
-When you get the list of restaurants displayed, add a 'bucket list' button to each restaurants.
-The selected restaurant should be added into the bucket-list.
+When you get the list of restaurants displayed on the front-end, add a 'bucket list' button to each restaurants.
+When you click on the button, the selected restaurant should be added into the bucket-list.
 * [ ] Add styling.
 Make it look as polish as possible.
 Use bootstrap if preferred.